felixnyamweya/wpsso-schema-json-ld/readme.txt

 Allows you to select a different Schema than "BlogPosting" for all your [AMP](https://wordpress.org/plugins/amp/) pages.

-Includes special markup and optimization features for Pinterest, as Pinterest does not (currently) read the Schema JSON-LD format &mdash; WPSSO Core and the WPSSO Schema JSON-LD Markup (aka WPSSO JSON) extension include special provisions to include unique Schema meta tags for Pinterest, along with methods to prevent conflicts between incompatible Pinterest / Facebook Open Graph meta tag values.
+Includes special markup and optimization features for Pinterest, as Pinterest does not (currently) read the Schema JSON-LD format &mdash; WPSSO Core and the WPSSO Schema JSON-LD Markup (aka WPSSO JSON) add-on include special provisions to include unique Schema meta tags for Pinterest, along with methods to prevent conflicts between incompatible Pinterest / Facebook Open Graph meta tag values.

 Provides complete markup for WooCommerce products and all variations (Pro version) &mdash; including product images, product variations, custom product attributes (weight, size, color, material, etc), product reviews, product ratings, and much more.

-WPSSO Schema JSON-LD Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Schema JSON-LD Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.
+WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The Free extension works with either the Free or Pro version of WPSSO Core.
-The [WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssojson-readme-prereq).
+The Free add-on plugin works with either the Free or Pro version of WPSSO Core.
+The [WPSSO JSON Pro add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq) uses many WPSSO Core Pro features and requires an active and licensed [WPSSO Core Pro plugin](https://wpsso.com/?utm_source=wpssojson-readme-prereq).

 <h3>Quick List of Features</h3>